frappe/bench/README.md

   --email EMAIL         Add email for the SSL.
   -v VERSION, --version VERSION
-                        ERPNext version to install, defaults to latest stable --backup              Add a cron job for adding backups --files               Add public and private files for backup
+                        ERPNext version to install, defaults to latest stable --no-backup           Don't include a cron job for adding backups --backup-with-files   Add public and private files in backup cron
 ```

 #### Troubleshooting